 On 29 April 2011, Prince William married Miss Catherine Middleton.
 The couple met while at St. Andrews University and are now known as The Duke and Duchess of Cambridge.

 They have three children, Prince George, Princess Charlotte and Prince Louis.
 Their official residence is Kensington Palace in London, which is where the family are increasingly based as The Duke and Duchess continue to increase their official work on behalf of The Queen.
-Prince George goes to school London, while Princess Charlotte attends nursery in London.
+Prince George and Princess Charlotte go to school London, while Prince Louis attends nursery in London.
 The family also spend some time living privately on the Sandringham Estate in Norfolk, which was where they were based while The Duke worked for East Anglian Air Ambulance.
 Prince George attended nursery in Norfolk during this time.

 On the occasion of his marriage, The Queen conferred a Dukedom on Prince William of Wales.
 He received the titles Duke of Cambridge, Earl of Strathearn and Baron Carrickfergus.